 The pandemic is here – and we’re obviously short-handed.
 Grab your stethoscope and call on your closest friends: those patients won’t cure themselves!

 Diagnose patients, treat them, use the right medical equipment or toss it – and everyone else – around.
 Mayhem is all but guaranteed, and while such might not exactly bring about progress… hey, at least you’ll have fun, and isn’t that more important?
-I mean, somewhere amongst its 40+ physics-based maps there’s bound to be at least a few favorites with interesting quirks and layout – whether it’s to mess around on or actually master the art of doctoring (totally a word).
+I mean, somewhere amongst its 40+ physics-based maps there’s bound to be at least a few favourites with interesting quirks and layout – whether it’s to mess around on or actually master the art of doctoring.

 Volcanoes and icy artics await, and who are you to ignore the potential such locales bring to… uh… the field of medicine.
 Right.
 Medicine.
 Just try not to think too much about the mech-riding bunny.
 Or the aliens.
 Or the wild boar.
 Or any of the other zany shenanigans.
 As the title says: who needs realistic hospital sims now that Healing Spree is out?